ITAR/Military Flex and Rigid-Flex PCBs

 Design Challenges

-With more than 70 years of design and manufacturing experience with printed circuit boards, Epec has developed a significant library and catalog of the challenges that we most often face when helping customers get their parts into production.
-In the military and aerospace industry where high reliability, size/weight restrictions, and electrical performance are of the utmost importance, there are several common challenges that we often see in flex/rigid-flex designs:
+Epec has over 70 years of design and manufacturing experience with printed circuit boards.
+We've developed a significant library of challenges commonly faced when helping customers get their parts into production.
+In the military and aerospace industry, where high reliability, size/weight restrictions, and electrical performance are crucial, we often encounter these challenges in flex/rigid-flex designs:

-• Components only available in high-density ball-grid array packages, which require via in pad, which do not allow for Class 3 min. annular ring requirements.
+• High-Density Packages: Components only available in high-density ball-grid array packages requiring via in pad, which do not allow for Class 3 minimum annular ring requirements.

-• Mixed high current and controlled impedance designs requiring thicker copper, 1 oz or greater, and dielectrics, for the impedance lines, and the negative impact on flexibility / bend requirements.
+• Mixed Designs: High current and controlled impedance designs requiring thicker copper (1 oz or greater) and dielectrics for impedance lines, negatively impacting flexibility/bend requirements.

-• Min. trace width 0.005" (or greater) design rules combined with controlled impedance again requiring thicker dielectrics to achieve the impedance values and not meeting the bend requirements.
+• Trace Width and Impedance: Minimum trace width of 0.005" (or greater) design rules combined with controlled impedance requiring thicker dielectrics to achieve impedance values, not meeting bend requirements.

-• Higher current carrying requirements, requiring copper thicknesses of greater than 2 oz, and the negative impact on flexibility/bend capability.
+• High Current Requirements: Higher current carrying requirements necessitating copper thicknesses greater than 2 oz, negatively impacting flexibility/bend capability.

-• Keeping plated trough holes at least 50 mils away from the flex and rigid PCB areas.Because of the uniqueness of rigid flex designs and because the coverlay portion of the flex circuit does NOT continue on through the rigid PCB, plated through holes need to avoid this transition area.
+• Plated Through Holes: Keeping plated through holes at least 50 mils away from the flex and rigid PCB areas to avoid issues due to the coverlay portion of the flex circuit not continuing through the rigid PCB.

-All these challenges typically have technical solutions that can be applied when the entire design and performance specifications are reviewed with our engineering team and the customer design team.
+Technical solutions to these challenges can be applied when the entire design and performance specifications are reviewed with our engineering team and the customer design team.

-In order to properly manufacture RF/microwave PCBs, significant investment in specialized equipment to meet the demanding tolerances required in high-frequency applications, including:
+To properly manufacture flex and rigid-flex circuit boards for these demanding applications, significant investment in specialized equipment is required to meet the demanding tolerances of high-frequency applications.

-• Laser Direct Imaging: To ensure the high yield on sub 3 mil. lines and spaces along with proper adhesion of soldermask dams after developing.
+• Laser Direct Imaging: Ensures high yield on sub-3 mil lines and spaces with proper adhesion of soldermask dams after developing.

-• Plasma Etch: In order to properly prepare the through holes for plating on the flexible portion of the rigid-flex PCB.
+• Plasma Etch: Prepares through holes for plating on the flexible portion of the rigid-flex PCB.

-• Laser Drilling/Routing: To be able to drill very small vias, to control depth drill blind and buried vias and to be used to rout out patterns on the coverlay portion of the flex circuit.
-Too many companies use their traditional mechanical equipment for these processes and in severely reduces yield.
+• Laser Drilling/Routing: Drills very small vias, controls depth drill blind and buried vias, and routes out patterns on the coverlay portion of the flex circuit.

-• Autoclave Lamination: Computer-controlled accuracy and greater control over the heat levels used in the laminate resin system when using 2 or more different types of laminate (FR-4, Polyimide and PTFE) on RF microwave rigid-flex PCBs.
+• Autoclave Lamination: Provides computer-controlled accuracy and greater heat control for laminating different types of materials (FR-4, Polyimide, PTFE) on RF microwave rigid-flex PCBs.

-• X-Ray Drill: Optimizes the location of the drill pattern on laminated boards especially important when laminating polyimide and FR-4 on rigid-flex PCBs.
+• X-Ray Drill: Optimizes drill pattern location on laminated boards, especially important when laminating polyimide and FR-4 on rigid-flex PCBs.

 Connector Assembly for Flex and Rigid-Flex PCBs

-Engineering expertise and manufacturing capabilities under one roof streamlines turnkey process.
-Epec offers a complete range of miniaturized printed circuit board connectors with high-reliability in both through-hole and surface mount designs in every angle and mounting style for integration into single-sided, double-sided, and multilayered flex circuitry.
+Epec offers a complete range of miniaturized printed circuit board connectors with high reliability in through-hole and surface mount designs for integration into single-sided, double-sided, and multilayered flex circuitry.

 J-STD-001 and IPC Class III Certified

-Exceptional facilities, equipment, and technicians who are J-STD-001 and IPC Class III certified ensure superior assemblies.
+Our facilities, equipment, and technicians are J-STD-001 and IPC Class III certified, ensuring superior assemblies.
 Our turnkey flex circuit assemblies are designed and produced to exacting specifications, including the use of EMI shielding, polarization, strain-relief/stiffeners, and connector packaging technologies.
-Our experienced design and manufacturing team ensures that the final design will exceed the exact mechanical and electronic requirements of the target environment.
+Our experienced design and manufacturing team ensures that the final design will exceed the mechanical and electronic requirements of the target environment.

 Experience the Difference in Quality and Reliability